-Scott Beaulier is Executive Director of Arizona State University’s new Center for Economic Liberty within the W.P.
-Carey School of Business.
-Dr. Beaulier is at the forefront of building an academic and research center dedicated to studying the impact government policies have on economic growth and individual well-being.
+Scott Beaulier is the Dean of the North Dakota State University College of Business.
+He was previously the Executive Director of Arizona State University’s new Center for Economic Liberty within the W.P.
+Carey School of Business, where he lead the development of an academic and research center dedicated to studying the impact government policies have on economic growth and individual well-being.

 Prior to his role at the Center for Economic Liberty, Dr. Beaulier served as Executive Director of the Manuel H. Johnson Center for Political Economy at Troy University.
 Under his leadership, the Johnson Center grew into a robust academic center: In just three years, Dr. Beaulier recruited seven top-notch Ph.D. economists to campus and expanded the program offerings to include both a major and a master of arts in economics.